A Dimension-free Algorithm for Contextual Continuum-armed Bandits: Abstract

 \section{Abstract}

 In contextual continuum-armed bandits, the contexts $x$ and the arms $y$ are both continuous and drawn from high-dimensional spaces.
 The payoff function to learn $f(x,y)$ does not have a particular parametric form.
 The literature has shown that for Lipschitz-continuous functions, the optimal regret is $\tilde{O}(T^{\frac{d_x+d_y+1}{d_x+d_y+2}})$, where $d_x$ and $d_y$ are the dimensions of contexts and arms, and thus suffers from the curse of dimensionality.
 We develop an algorithm that achieves regret $\tilde{O}(T^{\frac{d_x+1}{d_x+2}})$ when $f$ is globally concave in $y$.
 The global concavity is a common assumption in many applications.
-The algorithm is based on stochastic approximation and estimates the gradient information in an online fashion.
-Our results generate a valuable insight that the curse of dimensionality of the arms can be overcome with some mild structures of the payoff function.
+The algorithm is based on stochastic approximation and estimates the gradient information in an online fashion. {Furthermore, we generalize our algorithm to an adaptive scheme that takes advantage of sequentially arrived context without sacrificing the worst-case performance.} Our results generate a valuable insight that the curse of dimensionality of the arms can be overcome with some mild structures of the payoff function.